SIMEON EMERGES: SILVER APPLES, APRIL 9TH AT THE ALLWAYS LOUNGE

 Tonight, the Automata Kinetic Sculpture Exhibition closes with a not to be missed performance by a legendary electronic music fore-father and New Orleans native: Simeon Cox III.

-His music is of frenzy – a riddle of spoken poetry, electronic screeches, artillery-like drumming – packaged within psychedelically euphoric titles like Velvet Cave, Seagreen Serenades, and Lovefingers.
+His music is a frenzy – a riddle of spoken poetry, electronic screeches, artillery-like drumming – packaged within psychedelically euphoric titles like Velvet Cave, Seagreen Serenades, and Lovefingers.

-In 1968, under the band name Silver Apples, Simeon and his drummer Danny Taylor, spun some of the freshest auditory amusements that tell the bits and bites of life we live today.
+In 1968, under the band name Silver Apples, Simeon and his drummer Danny Taylor, spun some of the freshest auditory amusements that speak to the bits and bites of modern life.

 Simeon left New Orleans, packed with inspiration from Fats Domino, to pursue rock n’ roll dreams.
-But, at the close of the 60’s, and the death of the rock-n-roll that Fats knew, Simeon took to playing a primitive synthesizer, known as the oscillator, and soon scared away every instrument from his bands, except the drums.
+At the close of the 60’s and the death of the rock-n-roll that Fats knew, Simeon took to playing a primitive synthesizer, known as an oscillator.

 Silver Apples, a band of only two players, reigned for only a few years, crashing on the wings of a Pan Am flight.
 (The band went into hiding after a controversy surrounding their last album’s cover, picturing Simeon and Danny in a Pan Am cockpit, smiling, while holding drug paraphernalia.)